Stighiz/Binary-Classification-of-Mushrooms___Valeria-Stighezza/README.md

 # Binary-Classification-of-Mushrooms

-This repository contains a machine learning project for classifying mushrooms as edible or poisonous using the Secondary Mushroom dataset.
-It implements custom decision trees and random forests, executed through two main scripts: `src\main__run1.py` and `src\main__run2.py`, each applying the full pipeline to distinct train-test splits to ensure robustness and assess model generalization.
+This repository contains a machine learning project for classifying mushrooms as edible or poisonous using the Secondary Mushroom dataset and implementing custom decision trees and random forests.
+Due to the long execution time, two separate runs of the same pipeline are provided in `src\main__run1.py` and `src\main__run2.py`, each applying the full pipeline to distinct train-test splits.
+This allows for better evaluation of model robustness and generalization.

 The project includes data preprocessing (splitting data, removing features, imputing missing values with medians for numerical and modes for categorical features, and eliminating duplicates); model construction of decision trees and random forests using different impurity measures (Gini, entropy, or squared error) for optimal node splitting; and hyperparameter tuning via grid search and 5-fold cross-validation with parallel processing.
 Performance of the implemented models is evaluated with metrics including accuracy, precision, recall, F1-score and 0-1 loss, visualized via confusion matrices and performance plots.